srues2/ViolenceDetectionUsingGTAV/README.md

 ### Data preprocessing
 ### MobileNetSSD CNN model
-The incoming surveillance sequences were first assessed by a MobileNet-SSD CNN model [38].
+The incoming surveillance sequences were first assessed by a MobileNet-SSD CNN model.
 This model was originally designed for object detection, fine-grain classification, face attributes and large-scale geolocation.
 In this thesis, this model was used for person identification.

 Open the folder **"/ViolenceDetectionUsingGTAV/MobilNet_SSD_opencv"** to see the code how people are identified in videos.

-The file **"/ViolenceDetectionUsingGTAV/MobilNet_SSD_opencv/RunModelOnVideo.ipynb"** contains the main function for identifying people in videos.
+The file **"/ViolenceDetectionUsingGTAV/MobilNet_SSD_opencv/RunModelOnVideo.ipynb"** contains the main functions for identifying people in videos.

 The file offers two options:
 1. You can upload an input video for the person identification model by yourself.
 As soon as a person is identified in the video, the video stops and the output prints that a person has been identified.